 Educational tour for courses HOR 221 Study tour and AEX 414 All India Study Tour are compulsory.
 The tours will be undertaken during IV and VII semester, respectively.
 The duration of HOR 221 shall not exceed 7 days and that of AEX 414 shall not exceed 14 days.
 The tours will be arranged by the respective Department in consultation with the Dean, Faculty of Agriculture.
-The final examination will be conducted separately at the end of the semester by the university.
+The final examination will be conducted separately at the end of the semester by the University.
 Marks for the tours are to be awarded as follows.

 Particulars Max marks Evaluation by

-Attendance 20 Accompanying staff
+Attendance 20 A second second second second

-Behaviour 20
+Behaviour 20 Accompanying staff

+Final examination

-Tour Diary 20 By the organising staff/Examiners
+Tour Diary 20

-Tour record 30
+Tour record 30 By the organising staff/Examiner

-Viva-voce 10
+Viva voce 10 Starry Examiner

-Total 100
+Tota 1 100